hima700/hima700.github.io/essays/Code-Queries.md

 ## In Conclusion: Cultivating a Community of Curiosity
 Navigating through software engineering's complexities requires more than just technical skills; it demands a knack for asking the right questions.
 It's not just about finding answers; it's about building a culture of curiosity and collaboration.
 Dive into the world of StackOverflow and see these principles in action, from the thoughtfully crafted to the hastily asked, and everything in between.

-Explore the [Smart Question](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array) on StackOverflow and analyze the [not-so-smart query](https://stackoverflow.com/questions/26655534/what-is-catcomplete-in-jquerys-autocomplete-plugin) to understand these dynamics better.
+Explore the [smart question](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array) on StackOverflow and analyze the [not-so-smart question](https://stackoverflow.com/questions/26655534/what-is-catcomplete-in-jquerys-autocomplete-plugin) to understand these dynamics better.

 <hr>